darkobits/formation/README.md

 [![][npm-img]][npm-url] [![][travis-img]][travis-url] [![][codacy-img]][codacy-url] [![][cc-img]][cc-url] [![][xo-img]][xo-url]

+## ⚠️ Deprecation Notice

+This project is no longer actively maintained.

+---

 Formation is a form framework for Angular 1.5+ designed for medium-to-large applications that require consistent, robust forms.
 It aims to reduce template size by moving business logic to controllers, which also encourages code-reuse and improves consistency.

 ## Install